codex-storage/codex-spec/specs/marketplace.md

 When a slot is freed because of too many missed proofs, which SHOULD be detected by listening on the `SlotFreed(requestId, slotIndex)` event, then storage provider node can decide if it wants to participate in the repairing of the slot.
 The node SHOULD, similar to filling a slot, consider the node's operator configuration when making the decision.
-The storage provider node that originally hosted the freed slot MAY also participate in the data repair, but my refilling the slot it **won't** recover its original collateral and needs to submit new collateral with the `fillSlot()` call.
+The storage provider node that originally hosted the freed slot MAY also participate in the data repair, but by refilling the slot it **won't** recover its original collateral and needs to submit new collateral with the `fillSlot()` call.

 The repair process is the same as with the filling slots.
 If the original slot's dataset is not present in the network the node MAY use the erasure coding to reconstruct the original slot's dataset.
-As this requires retrieving more data of the dataset from the network, the node that will successfully repair slot by filling the freed slot will be granted an additional reward. (**TODO: Implementation**)
+As this requires retrieving more data of the dataset from the network, the node that will successfully repair the slot by filling the freed slot will be granted an additional reward. (**TODO: Implementation**)

 The repair process is then as follows:

-1. Node detects `SlotFreed` event and decide to repair it.
+1. Node detects a `SlotFreed` event and decides to repair it.
-1. Node MUST download the required chunks and MUST use the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA) to reconstruct the original slot's data.
+1. Node MUST download the required dataset CIDs and MUST use the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA) to reconstruct the original slot's data.
-1. Node MUST generate proof over the reconstructed data.
+1. Node MUST generate a proof over the reconstructed data and challenge from the smart contract.
-1. Node MUST submit transaction with call to `fillSlot()` with the same parameters and collateral allowance as described in the [Filling slot](#filling-slot).
+1. Node MUST submit a transaction with a call to `fillSlot()` with the same parameters and collateral allowance, as described in [Filling slot](#filling-slot).

 ### Collecting funds

-A Storage Provider node SHOULD monitor Requests and slots it hosts.
+A Storage Provider node SHOULD monitor Requests of the slots it hosts.

-When a node slot's Requests reaches states `Cancelled`, `Finished` or `Failed` it SHOULD call the contract's `freeSlot(slotId)` function.
+When a Request reaches the `Cancelled`, `Finished` or `Failed` state, it SHOULD call the contract's `freeSlot(slotId)` function.
 These states can be detected using:

- - `Cancelled` state MAY be detected by setting timeout using `expiry` **and** not detecting `RequestFulfilled(requestId)` event.
-There is also `RequestCancelled` event emitted, but the node SHOULD NOT use it for asserting expiry as it is not guaranteed to be emitted at the time of expiry.
+ - `Cancelled` state MAY be detected by setting a timeout using `expiry` **and** not listening for the `RequestFulfilled(requestId)` event.
+There is also a `RequestCancelled` event emitted, but the node SHOULD NOT use it for asserting expiry as it is not guaranteed to be emitted at the time of expiry.
- - `Finished` state MAY be detected by setting timeout specified from function `getRequestEnd(requestId)`.
+ - `Finished` state MAY be detected by setting a timeout specified from function `getRequestEnd(requestId)`.
- - `Failed` state MAY be detected by listening to the `RequestFailed(requestId)` event emitted.
+ - `Failed` state MAY be detected by listening for the `RequestFailed(requestId)` event.

 For each of these states, different funds are collected:

-- For `Cancelled` the collateral is returned together with proportional payout based on time that the node actually hosted the dataset before expiry was reached.
+- For `Cancelled`, the collateral is returned together with the proportional payout based on the time that the node actually hosted the dataset before expiry was reached.
-- For `Finished` the full reward for hosting the slot together with collateral is gathered.
+	- For `Finished`, the full reward for hosting the slot, together with the collateral, is gathered.
-- For `Failed` no funds are collected as reward is returned to the client and collateral is burned, but this call removes the slot from the `mySlots()` tracking.
+	- For `Failed`, no funds are collected as the reward is returned to the client and the collateral is burned, but this call removes the slot from the `mySlots()` tracking.

 ## Validator role

-Validator role represents nodes that help to verify that the Storage Provider nodes submit proofs when they are required.
+The Validator role represents nodes that help to verify that SP nodes submitted proofs when they were required.
-The decision maker around if proof was missed or not is the smart contract, validator only triggers the decision-making function on the smart contract.
-This is because in a blockchain we cannot act on things that **do not happen** and somebody needs to create a transaction in order for the smart contract to act on it.
-The validator nodes get then rewarded for each time they correctly mark proof as missing.
+The smart contract decides whether or not a proof was missed, while the validator triggers the decision-making function in the smart contract.
+This is because in a blockchain, a contract cannot change its state without a transaction and gas initiating the state change.
+The validator nodes then get rewarded for each time they correctly mark a proof as missing.

-Validator nodes MUST observe the slot's space by listening on the `SlotFilled` event, which SHOULD prompt the validator to add the slot to the watched slots.
-Then after the end of every period a validator has at most `config.proofs.timeout` seconds
+Validator nodes MUST observe the slot's space by listening for the `SlotFilled` event, which SHOULD prompt the validator to add the slot to the watched slots.
+Then after the end of every period, a validator has at most `config.proofs.timeout` seconds
-(config can be retrieved with `getConfig()`) to validate all the slots and if it finds a slot that missed its proof, then it SHOULD submit transaction with call to the function `markProofAsMissing(slotId, period)` that validates the correctness and if right, will reward the validator with a reward.
+(config can be retrieved with `getConfig()`) to validate all the slots.
+If it finds a slot that missed its proof, then it SHOULD submit a transaction calling the function `markProofAsMissing(slotId, period)`.
+This function validates the correctness of the claim, and if right, will send a reward to the validator.

-Validator MAY decide to validate only part of the slot's space when it detects that it can't keep up validating slots before the end of validation `timeout`.
+A Validator MAY decide to validate only part of the slot's space when it detects that it can't validate all watched slots before the end of the validation `timeout`.

 ## Copyright